What Regenerative Agriculture Actually Means

 Healthy soil is not inert dirt.
 It's a living ecosystem containing bacteria, fungi, protozoa, nematodes, earthworms, and thousands of other organisms interacting in complex ways.
 These organisms decompose organic matter, cycle nutrients, aerate soil, retain water, and support plant growth.
 A single teaspoon of healthy soil contains more microorganisms than there are people on Earth.

 Industrial agriculture, which relies on synthetic fertilizers, pesticides, herbicides, and repeated tillage (mechanical soil disruption), has significantly degraded this living system.
 Tillage destroys soil structure and fungal networks.
-Synthetic nitrogen fertilizer disrupts natural nitrogen cycles and can reduce microbial diversity.
-Monocultures, meaning the practice of growing a single crop across large areas, eliminate the plant diversity that supports complex soil ecosystems.
+Synthetic nitrogen fertilizer disrupts natural nitrogen cycles and reduces microbial diversity.
+Monocultures, growing a single crop across large areas year after year, eliminate the plant diversity that supports complex soil ecosystems.
+The results are measurable: the Food and Agriculture Organization estimates that roughly 33% of the world's soil is moderately to highly degraded.
+Degraded soil holds less water, requires more inputs to produce crops, releases stored carbon into the atmosphere, and becomes increasingly vulnerable to erosion.
+Regenerative agriculture is a response to this pattern.

 What Regenerative Practices Look Like